- Opening a youth bank account with chequing and savings features can show kids how saving and spending coexist.

 That’s why it’s essential to teach children to spend wisely.
 You can do a few things, such as take your child to the grocery store or mall with you or give them an allowance for lunch at school.
 This practice can help them set a personal budget for themselves.
 This scenario is also an excellent opportunity to teach your child about impulse spending.
 Money isn’t infinite and should be allocated wisely.

-The value of donating
+Teach the value of donating